Edumynt/edumynt.in/src/content/courses/literature/indian-writers/anita-desai/3_Major_Works_Analysis/Clear_Light_of_Day.md

 ## Critical Reception and Legacy

 *Clear Light of Day* is widely considered one of Anita Desai's masterpieces.
 Its Booker Prize shortlisting brought her significant international recognition.
-The novel is praised for its psychological depth, its sensitive portrayal of family dynamics, and its lyrical prose.
-It remains a powerful and poignant exploration of memory, loss, and the enduring bonds that shape human lives, solidifying Desai's reputation as a master of psychological fiction.
+The novel remains a powerful and poignant exploration of memory, loss, and the enduring bonds that shape human lives, solidifying Desai's reputation as a master of psychological fiction.